yetulaxman/htvs/README.md

 ```
 The above container wrapper command will install the software in the path : /projappl/project_465001676/yetukuri/biobb_md.

-## 3. Build lua file for LUMI OoD
+### 3. Create a .lua Module File for OoD

-The module files are located on /projappl/project_xxxx/www_lumi_modules/.
-There should be a .lua file corresponding to a application.
-The example lua file for this application is available in this GitHub repository (biobb_wf_md.lua).
-One can also check the default resource file in that directory.
+Create a .lua module file corresponding to your application.
+An example file (biobb_wf_md.lua) is provided in the GitHub repository.
+You can also refer to the default resource files in the same directory.

-## 4. Launch the installed Jupyter notebook from the Puhti web interface
+### 4. Launch the installed Jupyter notebook from the Puhti web interface

 1. Login to [LUMI web interface](https://www.lumi.csc.fi) via CSC/HAKA/VIRTU credentials
 2. Once login is successful, select "Interactive Sessions" on the top menu bar and then click "Jupyter for courses".
 On the right-hand side you can see the different fields for selection before launching a job.
 Here, the Gromacs MD set up is now available under “Jupyter for courses” ( under our project_46200007/ lumi user support project and module “biobb_wf_md”) in LUMI web interface